 We have a responsibility to understand and minimise our own impact on the environment and an opportunity to influence positively our industry and audiences.
 Through our reach and value chain, we have the chance to create long-term change by bringing environmental awareness and sustainable behaviour into the heart of popular culture.

-The most significant environmental impact of our sector is a result of energy use to power TVs and devices.
-But far from wanting people to switch off, we’re doing all we can to make a difference in the areas where we have direct control and influence.
+The most significant environmental impact of our sector is a result of the energy used to power our viewers’ TVs and devices.
+But far from wanting people to switch off, we’re doing what we can to make a difference in the areas where we have direct control and influence.

-For us, greener programming is about embedding environmental messages and values in our programmes that are at the heart of popular culture, not just about one-off documentaries with niche audiences.
+For us, greener programming is about embedding environmental messages and values in our programmes that are at the heart of popular culture.
 Our goal is for our most-loved and most-watched programmes to achieve albert+ certification.

-The making of TV programmes uses natural resources; creating one hour’s worth of TV produces 12.9 tonnes of carbon dioxide, that would fill 13 hot air balloons and is equivalent to seven return flights from London to New York.
+The making of TV programmes uses natural resources; creating one hour’s worth of TV produces 11.1 tonnes of carbon dioxide, that would fill 11 hot air balloons and is equivalent to five return economy flights from London to New York.

 albert+ is the certification scheme that builds on the albert carbon calculator and recognises programmes that have embedded sustainability not only within the production process but also through the sustainability messaging included in programmes.
 The process is externally audited and productions can be awarded with an albert+ mark of one, two or three stars.
-Across our schedule, a number of productions have already achieved the albert+ mark including Loose Woman, Downton Abbey and Coronation Street.
-Our goal is for our most-loved and most-watched programmes to achieve albert+.
+Across our schedule, a number of productions have already achieved the albert+ mark including Loose Women, Downton Abbey, Coronation Street, Grantchester, Birds of a Feather, Endeavour and Emmerdale.
+Our goal is for all our most-loved and most-watched programmes to achieve albert+.

-Beyond our own direct activity, we engage with the wider programme making community through the Social Partnership to ensure understanding of our expectations and commitment to greener programming and we actively promote and encourage our own Studios and independent production companies who create programmes for us, to use the tools available to manage and minimise their environmental impacts.
+Beyond our own direct activity, we engage with the wider programme making community through the Social Partnership to ensure understanding of our expectations and commitment to greener programming.
+We also actively promote and encourage our own Studios and independent production companies who create programmes for us to use the tools available to manage and minimise their environmental impacts.

 Beyond making changes to our buildings and equipment, we know that one of the most powerful ways to affect change is to empower our teams to make more sustainable choices every day.

 Our aim is to reduce our environmental footprint per employee every year.
 As part of our induction process, all new employees have access to our environmental awareness online training.
 The aim is to encourage colleagues to think about key issues that affect the environment and create awareness of positive actions that can be taken, not only in the workplace, but in their own lives.
-From day one, it’s an indication of our Company’s values, and the training covers areas like energy efficiency, waste segregation and recycling, water pollution and travel efficiency.
+The training covers areas like energy efficiency, waste segregation and recycling, water pollution and travel efficiency.
 As well as the environmental awareness e-learning module, our face-to-face carbon literacy training creates further awareness and understanding, including guidance on what people can do specifically in their role.
 The training consists of a day’s worth of accredited learning on issues such as climate change, carbon footprints and environmental sustainability.

 We measure and report on our carbon footprint using the Greenhouse Gas Protocol and aim to minimise it every year in relation to our turnover.